Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 DISABLED: ground scatter size is not modified.

 Ground scatter density is always adjusted to account for the different surface area.

 ---

+# resizeBuildings (default value = 0)

+- Automatic when zero, custom when set to a positive number.

+AUTOMATIC: buildings size is multiplied by "Resize" when shrinking planets.
+CUSTOM:    buildings size is multiplied by this parameter.

+---